DrAnaconda/ASM/readme.md

 1. Sends screenshots and syncing time according to screen meter configuration
 2. It selects screenshots FROM YOURS repository and sends it
+    0. Repository located at `wwwroot/images`
-    1. It selects screenshot which the most similar (by string) to current nearest time (UTC+0)
+    1. It selects screenshot which the most date time (ignoring year, month, day) to current nearest time (UTC+0)
     2. It is has simple authorization
     3. It is has super simple control panel (use swagger)